-1. IO0 and IO1 are used for Standard and Dual SPI instructions
+1. IO0 and IO1 are used for Standard and Dual SPI instructions.

-2. IO0 - IO3 are used for Quad SPI instructions, /WP & /HOLD (or /RESET) functions are only available for Standard/Dual SPI.
+2. IO0 - IO3 are used for Quad SPI instructions, /HOLD (or /RESET) function is only available for Standard/Dual SPI.

-3. The /RESET pin on SOIC-16 package is a dedicated hardware reset pin regardless of device settings.
-If the reset function is not used, this pin can be left floating in the system.
+3. The /RESET pin is a dedicated hardware reset pin regardless of device settings or operation states.
+If the hardware reset function is not used, this pin can be left floating or connected to VCC in the system.

-3.5 Ball Configuration TFBGA 8x6-mm (5x5 or 6x4 Ball Array)
+winbond 3.5 Ball Configuration TFBGA 8x6-mm (5x5 or 6x4 Ball Array)

 Figure 1c.
-W25Q256JW Ball Assignments, 24-ball TFBGA 8x6-mm (Package Code B & C)
+W25Q256JV Ball Assignments, 24-ball TFBGA 6x8-mm (Package Code B & C)